sreejith-ps/online-todo-list/README.md

   - Exception Handling
   - Logging
   - UI styling
+  - categorisation, prioritization
+  - Add option to specify when to repeat,
   - search based on various parameters
   - display the record count
   - pagination